wendyltan/ZebraCrossDensityDetector/README.md

 ## TODO
 The part I hope to complete in the near future
 - Still to come:
-  * [ ] Complete support for image and video steam detect.
+  * [x] Complete support for image and video steam detect.
   * [ ] Add ploty figure to draw chart of the result as record.
   * [ ] Build an elegant ui based on PyQt5.
   * [ ] Keep trainning the model to retreive higher mAP.
+  * [ ] Add video read support for current video detect function